Oplax Hopf Algebras

 \begin{proposition} An oplax bimonoid in $\Span|\Vv$ over the oplax bimonoid $X^2$ in $\Span$ is precisely a semi-Hopf $\Vv$-category. \end{proposition}

-\begin{proof} By~\cref{Vopcatsascomonoids,Vgraphsascomonoids}, we already know that an object $A$ in $\Span|\Vv$ with the structure of a monoid and comonoid over (groupoid monoid, trivial comonoid) $X^2$ is a $\ca{V}$-category which is $\Comon(\ca{V})$-enriched as a graph.
+\begin{proof} By~\cref{Vopcatsascomonoids,Vgraphsascomonoids}, we already know that an object $A$ in $\Span|\Vv$ with the structure of a pseudomonoid and (pseudo)comonoid over the \{groupoid pseudomonoid, trivial comonoid\} $X^2$ is a $\ca{V}$-category which is $\Comon(\ca{V})$-enriched as a graph.
 We will now show that requiring $(A,\mlt,\uni,\lcomlt,\lcouni)$ to be an oplax bimonoid in $\Span|\Vv$ in fact endows its enriched composition law and identities with a comonoid morphism structure, as in~\cref{def:sHopfcat}.

 Following~\cref{oplaxbimonoid}, $A$ comes equipped with four 2-cells $\theta,\theta_0,\chi,\chi_0$ in $\Span|\Vv$, satisfying certain coherence conditions.
 We address each one of them in detail below.